relevance/edn-ruby/README.md

 &copy; 2012 Relevance Inc

-**edn-ruby** is a Ruby library to read and write [edn][edn] (extensible data notation), a subset of Clojure used for transferring data between applications, much like JSON, YAML, or XML.
+**edn-ruby** is a Ruby library to read and write EDN (extensible data notation), a subset of Clojure used for transferring data between applications, much like JSON, YAML, or XML.

 ## Installation